khuhshii/geocoding-application/README.md

-# Assignment 2
+# Geocoding and reverse geocoding

-## Instructions for KDUers to complete the assignment
+## Implemented APIs
 1. The API that must be used for the forward and reverse geocoding must be taken from [postion-stack](https://positionstack.com/)
 2. Caching keys and names format :
     * Forward geocoding key = "#address"